Resources

 Why I love this resource: I have dog-eared and underlined almost every page of this small treatise.
 It laid out clearly for me the very ambiguous waters of gracious accountability: how we hold ourselves and each other accountable to just actions while recognizing our own humanity and imperfection. adrienne delivers a deeply vulnerable and candid piece that helps all of us develop solidarity without unintentionally turning the tools of injustice against each other.

-I highly recommend this book for any DEIJ teams and BIPOC Affinity Groups out there who thirst for conversations about trauma, conflict, resilience, and gracious accountability.
+I highly recommend this book for any teams out there who thirst for conversations about trauma, conflict, resilience, and gracious accountability.

 BINA PATEL’S KEYNOTE SPEECH FOR THE CLEVELAND PROGRESS INSTITUTE